ChristopherJHart/ChristopherJHart.github.io/_posts/2023-09-09-Practical-Generic-Type-Hinting-in-Python.md

 ![]({{ site.baseurl }}/images/2023/typevars/first_item_chunk_cursor_hover.png)

 If we attempt to use the first item, our IDE is still of no help.
 To use this item properly, we have to mentally know that the first item is an `int` and that we can use it as such.
+That's additional cognitive overhead for us in our already-encumbered mind.
+No thanks!

 ![]({{ site.baseurl }}/images/2023/typevars/first_item_chunk_dot.png)

+The problem here is that the `Any` type hint truly means *anything*.
+It's *possible* that the `chunk_list` function will take in a list of integers and return a list of integers, but it's also *possible* that it will take in a list of integers and return a list of strings.
+The `Any` type hinting doesn't give us any additional information about the types of objects that are passed into or returned from the function.

+Generic types seek to solve this issue by fleshing out the contract between the function's arguments and its return value.
 Let's refactor our function to use generic type hinting through `TypeVar` and see how that helps us.
 We define a new TypeVar named `T` and use it to type hint the `big_list` argument and the return value of the function.

 ```python
 import sys